dell/csi-baremetal/docs/CONTRIBUTING.md

 - Imports statement should be divided into 4 blocks each block is separated from others by empty line.
   * First block - only imports from standard library.
   * Second block - external libraries imports.
-  * Third block - our internal imports that don't relate to that repository (baremetal-csi-plugin).
+  * Third block - our internal imports that don't relate to that repository (csi-baremetal).
-  * Forth block - internal imports that relates to that repository (baremetal-csi-plugin).
+  * Forth block - internal imports that relates to that repository (csi-baremetal).
 - If there are no imports from some block, that block should be omitted.
 - If some structure have a field with logger, that field should be the last in the structure declaration.
 #### Linter